welch/shapeoko/README.md

 lib/
 ----
-- grblstuff: library for chatting with the grbl.
+- grblstuff.py: library for chatting with the grbl.
-- getch: get a keypress
+- getch.py: get a keypress

 data/
 ----